projectsesame/sesame/site/content/docs/v1.5.0/httpproxy.md

 This process is recursive.

 Conditions are sets of individual condition statements, for example `prefix: /blog` is the condition that the matching request's path must start with `/blog`.
-When conditions are combined through inclusion Contour merges the conditions inherited via inclusion with any conditions specified on the route.
+When conditions are combined through inclusion Sesame merges the conditions inherited via inclusion with any conditions specified on the route.
 This may result in duplicates, for example two `prefix:` conditions, or two header match conditions with the same name and value.
-To resolve this Contour applies the following logic.
+To resolve this Sesame applies the following logic.

 - `prefix:` conditions are concatenated together in the order they were applied from the root object.
 For example the conditions, `prefix: /api`, `prefix: /v1` becomes a single `prefix: /api/v1` conditions.
 Note: Multiple prefixes cannot be supplied on a single set of Route conditions.
 - Proxies with repeated identical `header:` conditions of type "exact match" (the same header keys exactly) are marked as "Invalid" since they create an un-routable configuration.